nadegelemperiere-aws/module-aws-resource-group/README.rst

-        email       = the email of the person responsible for the permission set maintainance environment = the type of environment to which the permission set contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version = the version of the deployment that uses the permission sets to be used as tag account     = the identifier of the account in which the permission set shall be created group       = {
+        email       = the email of the person responsible for the permission set maintainance environment = the type of environment to which the permission set contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version = the version of the deployment that uses the permission sets to be used as tag }
-            name     = *group name to give to the permission set related resources id       = group identifier in AWS SSO console  = Console url to which the group user shall be redirected after login to the SSO portal }
-        rights      = [
-            {
-                description = description to give to the statement actions     = [ list of actions to allow the group users to do in AWS console "s3:ListAllMyBuckets"
-                ]
-                resources   = [ list of resources to which permission applies "*"
-                ]
-            }
-        ]
-        managed       = [ list of managed policies to give to user "arn:aws:iam::aws:policy/AWSSupportAccess",...
-        ]
-    }

 Usage